 The issue has been the subject of frequent legislation as well.
 In fact,

-That legislation, by operation of law, eliminated racial restrictions from
+subject.
+That legislation, by operation of law, eliminated racial

-and other documents delivered in a transaction to have a cover sheet or
+documents and other documents delivered in a transaction to have a cover

 “If this document contains any restriction based on race, color, religion,